 - 12 Charming Things to Do in Copenhagen in Winter

-And take a look at this guide to the best places in Prague on A Broken Backpack for even more tips!
+You can also take a look at this guide to the best places in Prague on A Broken Backpack for even more tips!
+Or, here’s a guide to exploring Prague like a local as well as how to visit Prague in 2 days.

 Are you dying to pack your bags and head to Prague in December or January?
 We can’t WAIT for our trip in January!
 Which one of these 12 delightful things to do in Prague in the winter would be first on your to-do list?
 Drop us a comment below.